NaturalCycles/js-lib/readme.md

 #### Other commands

-- `init-from-shared-module`: copy config files from `shared-module/cfg/init` to the project
+- `init-from-dev-lib`: copy config files from `dev-lib/cfg/init` to the project
-- `update-from-shared-module`: copy config files from `shared-module/cfg/overwrite` to the project
+- `update-from-dev-lib`: copy config files from `dev-lib/cfg/overwrite` to the project
 - `generate-build-info`: generate `buildInfo.json`
   - `--dir <someDir>` will save it to given dir
   - `--shell` will also generate `buildInfo.sh`